Chesterfield, Derbyshire: Economy

 Since the cessation of coal mining, the economy around Chesterfield has undergone major change.
 The employment base has moved from the primary and secondary sectors towards the tertiary.
 The area sits on an old, large coalfield which had many collieries, including those in outlying areas which were historically part of Chesterfield Rural District: Clay Cross, Arkwright Town, Bolsover, Grassmoor, North Wingfield and Holmewood.

-Between 1981 and 2002, 15,000 jobs in the coal industry were lost and not one colliery remains open, although open cast mining took place at Arkwright Town for a few years from November 1993.
+Between 1981 and 2002, 15,000 jobs in the coal industry were lost and all collieries closed, although open cast mining took place at Arkwright Town for a few years from November 1993.
 Many mine sites were restored by a contractor for Derbyshire County Council.
 Little evidence of mining remains.
 A cyclists' and walkers' route, the "Five Pits Trail", links some former mines; most are now indistinguishable from the surrounding countryside.

 In the town, large factories and major employers have disappeared or relocated.
 Markham & Co. manufactured tunnel boring machines such as the one used for the Channel Tunnel.
 It was bought out by Norway's Kvaerner and later merged with Sheffield-based Davy.
 Its factory on Hollis Lane is now a housing estate; the former offices were turned into flats and serviced office suites.
 Dema Glass's factory near Lockoford Lane closed; the site is now host to a Tesco supermarket and the Proact Stadium, the home of Chesterfield Football Club.
 GKN closed its factory and the site is being turned into a business park.

 Other companies have downsized sharply.
 Robinson's, makers of paper-based packaging, divested its health-care interests, which led to a marked fall in the workforce and facilities in Chesterfield.
 Trebor, once based on Brimington Road near Chesterfield railway station, merged with Bassetts sweets of Sheffield, was later taken over by Cadbury and relocated to a modern unit at Holmewood business park.
-The earlier factory has been demolished and the site awaits development.
+The earlier factory site is now developed as part of a mixed residential and commercial site.